 The Museu de Cera (Wax Museum) in Barcelona features a great collection of wax figures that represent the most prominent figures in the history of mankind.
 The Wax Museum is housed in a magnificent building that was constructed in 1867.
 The Neoclassical mansion was built as the headquarters of the Bank of Barcelona.
 In 1973, it was transformed into the Museu de Cera.

-The Museum has a collection with over 200 wax figures including famous musicians and singers, significant figures in history and some of the most terrifying people in the world.
+The Wax Museum of Barcelona has a collection with over 120 wax figures including famous musicians and singers, significant figures in history and some of the most terrifying people in the world.

 Not only does the Wax Museum in Barcelona have a considerable collection of wax celebrities, very similar to other wax museums in other parts of the world, but it is also housed in a beautiful Neoclassical building.